mfclarke/BehaviourBasedTransitions/README.md

 ### Source/destination behaviour linking
 There is support for linking behaviours that are situated in different view controllers.
 In this way, you can have a behaviour that effects a view in the source view controller, but uses the frame or other properties of a view in the destination controller for the animation.
 An example of this is the ```TransformToPositionSourceBehaviour``` and ```TransformToPositionDestinationBehaviour```, which via the ```behaviourIdentifier``` property are linked together to provide Photos.app style transitions (small image grows to full size in the new view controller).
 The combination of both behaviours handle snapshotting, movement, scale and view visibility for the whole transition effect.

+## Interactivity
+Yes, the framework supports interactive transitions!
+To make your transition interactive, do the following in Interface Builder:

+1. Add a ```UIPanGestureRecognizer``` to your view controller
+1. Link the recognizer to the view it should recognize on
+1. Add a ```VerticalPanInteractionHandler``` to your view controller
+1. Link the ```delegate``` of the gesture recognizer to the interaction handler
+1. Link the ```action``` of the gesture recognizer to the interaction handler
+1. Link the ```gestureRecognizer``` of the interaction handler to the gesture recognizer.
+1. If this is a presentation transition, link up the ```sourceViewController``` and ```transition``` outlets to their respective objects.
+For a dismissal transition, link up the ```destinationViewController``` outlet.

+Rejoice that you didn't have to write a single line of code to add interactivity to your transition!

 ## Roll your own TransitionBehaviours

 To implement new ```TransitionBehaviour```s, simply subclass the ```TransitionBehaviour``` object and extend the 3 callback functions: